CertainUser/Machine-Learning/Image-Classification/README.md

 Training and validation datasets were taken from https://www.kaggle.com/datasets/puneet6060/intel-image-classification.

 # Instructions #
-- Clone this folder or the entire repository
+- Clone this folder or the entire repository.

 - Consider downloading mentioned dataset and putting it in this directory.
 Rename it as "intel_image_dataset".